kafkiano/kafkiano/README.md

 ---

 ## III.
-The Solidarity Stack: The Path to Cognitive Sovereignty
+The Liberation Stack: The Path to Cognitive Sovereignty

 We are building a cooperative alternative to the extraction stack, layer by layer.